dcodeprodigy/thetopside/Library/readme.md

-## This Folder Contain Reusable Pieces Of Javascript Code For Useful Features(Vanilla, Obviously.
+## This Folder Contains Reusable Pieces Of Javascript Code For Useful Features(Vanilla, Obviously.
 Fuck React Bro).

 These Features Can Easily Be Used In Other Projects By Simply Copying And Pasting